jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 __Def Classpath :__ Classpath on which depend _def classes_ to get compiled and run.
-By default, it consists in _Jeka_ core classes but it can be augmented with any third party lib or _def classpath_ coming from other projects.
+By default, it consists in _Jeka_ core classes but it can be augmented with any third party lib or _def classpath_ coming from other Jeka projects.

-__Command Classes :__ Classes extending `JkCommands`.
+__CommandSet Classes :__ Classes extending `JkCommandSet`.
 Their public no-arg methods can be invoked from the command line if they belong to _def classpath_.
 Their public properties can be set from the command line as well.
-Typically, _def classes_ include one _command class_.
+ Also, _plugins_ are bound to _commandSet classes_.
+Typically, _def classes_  include one _commandSet class_.

-__Command :__ Java method member of _command class_ invokable from command line.
+__Command :__ Java method member of _commandSet class_ invokable from command line.
 They must be instance method (not static), public, zero-args and returning void.
-Every method verifying these constraints within a _command class_ or a _plugin_  is considered as a _command_.
+Every method verifying these constraints within a _commandSet class_ or a _plugin_  is considered as a _command_.

 __Options :__ This is a set of key-value used to inject parameters.
-Options can be mentioned as command line arguments, stored in specific files or hard coded in _command classes_.
-Options can be injected in _command class_ or _plugin_ instance fields.
+Options can be mentioned as command line arguments, stored in specific files or hard coded in _commandSet classes_.
+Options can be injected in _commandSet class_ or _plugin_ instance fields.

 __Plugins :__ Classes extending `JkPlugin` and named as _JkPluginXxxxx_ where_Xxxxx_ is the name of the plugin.
-In short, a plugin add dynamically commands and options to the running _command class_.
+In short, a plugin add dynamically commands and options to the running _commandSet class_.

 # Basic automation project